 Recently I have been reading many blogs written by others who also live with chronic illness.
-In some of these posts, chronically ill bloggers have been sharing their stories of living with their worst symptoms, and as a result I thought that I would share my own personal story of life with trembling legs caused by a neurological condition.
+In some of these posts, chronically ill bloggers have been sharing their stories of living with their worst symptoms, and as a result, I thought that I would share my own personal story of life with trembling legs caused by a neurological condition.

-If someone had asked me a few years ago what was my worst symptom then I definitely would have replied with “the constant and unrelenting dizziness.”
+If someone had asked me a few years ago what was my worst symptom, then I undoubtedly would have replied with “the constant and unrelenting dizziness.”
 The dizziness leaves me with the feeling that my entire perception of the world was off-balance, and at other times my world was spinning around me, leaving me feeling disoriented and sick.
-The dizziness can be so bad that when I am out in the big and open world, I feel unsafe and vulnerable as well as the feelings of unsteadiness that I need somebody with me to hold onto due to the fear of falling over.
+The dizziness can be so severe that when I am out in the big and open world, I feel unsafe and vulnerable as well as the feelings of unsteadiness that I need somebody with me to hold onto due to the fear of falling over.

-Now however I would have to admit that the trembling in the legs has become my most troublesome symptom.
+Now, however, I would have to admit that the trembling in the legs has become my most troublesome symptom.
 Like the dizziness, the trembling is constant, unrelenting and has become life-altering.
 The severity of it does vary from day-to-day, sometimes minute by minute.
 Life has become increasingly unpredictable.

 This morning, I woke up at around 8.30.
-Although I was awake, when I attempted to get out of bed, I was not able to because the trembling was so severe that I was incapable to stand or even walk and therefore had to remain in bed until the trembling subsided.
-It did after half an hour or so, and was able to get up and start the day ahead.
-This is unfortunately not uncommon and recently it has become an increasingly familiar part of my morning routine; a rest from my broken body even before rising from bed.
+Although I was awake, when I attempted to get out of bed, I was not able to because the trembling was so severe that I was incapable of standing or even to walk and therefore had to remain in bed until the trembling subsided.
+It did after half an hour or so and was able to get up and start the day ahead.
+This is unfortunately not uncommon, and recently it has become an increasingly familiar part of my morning routine; a rest from my broken body even before rising from bed.
 It doesn’t just affect me in the mornings, however, suddenly finding my legs being uncooperative and too weak to do their job can happen at any time of the day.
 Many times I have found myself abruptly crashing to the floor as the shakiness won the battle, leaving my legs giving way.

 Of course, as someone living with a chronic illness, the trembling of the legs is not the only symptom that I have to contend with – of course, the dizziness is still a constant feature in my life and am also dealing with chronic pain which at times is excruciating.
 So what makes the trembling my worst symptom?